rebalkin/Quant-portfolio/README.md

 # Quant finance portfolio

-This repository showcases my work in **quantitative finance**, applying numerical methods and simulations to option pricing.
+This repository showcases my work in **quantitative finance**, applying numerical methods and simulations.
 It demonstrates my ability to **model stochastic processes**, **implement algorithms from scratch**, and **analyze convergence and error** — skills directly relevant to quantitative research and trading.

 ---